-Eyebrow lamination is an often noninvasive and painless eyebrow procedure that straightens brow hair to change its direction, fill in gaps, and create fuller-looking brows.
+Eyebrow lamination is an often noninvasive and painless eyebrow procedure.
+It uses lifting cream and other products to straighten brow hair, change its direction, fill in gaps, and create fuller-looking brows.

 Some people may try laminated brows to fix certain issues with their eyebrows, such as those with: